atgu/bge_analysis/concordance/README.md

 We used two main metrics for evaluating GLIMPSE's imputation accuracy:

 1. Concordance (including sensitivity, precision, and non-reference concordance)
-2. Aggregate R2 (squared Pearson's correlation)
+2. Aggregate R2 (squared Pearson's correlation for all SNPs in a given MAF bin)

 How is concordance calculated?